 Finally, because each VARQ reservation is associated with a success probability, it is trivially possible to combine reservations to meet a specific reliability target as long as the user can take advantage of which ever resource ultimately is delivered first.
 For example, if it is possible to obtain two different VARQ reservations for the same point in time, each with a success probability of 0.9, and the machines behave independently with respect to queue delay (which they almost certainly do at present), the probability of getting one or the other or both is 1.0 minus the probability that they will both fail.
 That is, the joint probability of success in this example is at least 0.99.
-While users may not take advantage of this simple approach manually since it involves canceling one of the submissions to avoid even greater allocation cost, in grid settings, where meta-schedulers can manage this complexity automatically, the possibility is intriguing.
+While users may not take advantage of the submissions to avoid even greater allocation cost, in grid settings, where metaschedulers can manage this complexity automatically, the possibility is intriguing.